dafny-lang/dafny/docs/DafnyRef/Specifications.md

 An `invariant` clause is used to specify an invariant for a loop.
-If more than one `invariant` clause is given for a loop, the effective invariant is the conjunction of the conditions specified, in their textual order.
+If more than one `invariant` clause is given for a loop, the effective invariant is the conjunction of the conditions specified, in the order given in the source text.

 The invariant must hold on entry to the loop.
 And assuming it is valid on entry to a particular iteration of the loop,